Oops! Your important files have been encrypted!

 Use a Powerful Antivirus

-Top-quality antivirus suites are essential to stopping ransomware.
+Top-quality antivirus suites are essential for combating ransomware.
 They will alert users as soon as they locate a problem, and can also remove the infection easily.
-The best antivirus companies keep a catalog of all the known threats, so can identify ransomware quickly and effectively.
+The best antivirus companies keep a catalog of all the known threats, so they can identify ransomware quickly and effectively.
 Some antivirus apps also provide a free ransomware decryption tool for malware with low-level encryption.

-Some may feel it’s too time-consuming to invest in their computer security.
-However, facing a ransomware attack will cost far more time and money than any prevention strategies.
+Some may feel it’s too time-consuming or expensive to invest in their computer security.
+However, facing a ransomware attack will be far more costly than any prevention strategies.

 Even with protective strategies, ransomware infections can still happen.
-If you fall victim, follow these steps.
+It’s not the end of the world.
+If you fall victim, follow these steps to remove ransomware from your device:

-If the ransomware has only locked specific files, it’s easy to remove it from your computer:
+If the ransomware has only locked specific files, it’s fairly easy to remove it from your computer:

 - Enter Safe Mode